-Hours per week

-Summer term

-Hours per week
+Hours per week 2

+Term

 Summer term

 de

 Written exam 100% following §4, Abs.
 2.

 Starting from the basic model of economic decision theory, fundamental decision principles and calculi for multi-attribute decisions in certain and uncertain conditions up to subjective expected utility theory and the economic assessment of information are described.
 To confront numerous infringements by decision-makers against principles and axioms of this calculus, in addition non-expected utility calculi and advanced models for decisions by economic agents are discussed; these are especially important for management decisions.